evan-william/personal-project/Github Projects/Learning Projects/Intermediate/Customer Analytics With Scikit-Learn/readme.md

 **Evan William**
 Version 1.0 (2025)

 Built this to practice customer analytics and machine learning concepts.
 It's been a great way to understand how clustering algorithms work and how to apply them to real business problems.
-The synthetic data approach let me experiment freely without worrying about privacy issues.

 Still learning, so if you spot any issues or have suggestions for improvement, I'd appreciate the feedback!